Introduction:

 Air brake codings:

-0: Air intake connection of the air compressor
+0: Suction connection air compressor

 1: Air supply (inlet) to a component